robsonvn/laravel-couchdb/readme.md

 * Due the way we're creating index this library does not work with the Full Text Search engine enabled yet.
 * Aggregation, group by and distinct operations is not supported yet.
+* If you want to use any library that extends the original Eloquent classes you may have to fork it and change to our classes.

 TODO